euniceseo/Healthcare-DBMS/README.md

 # Healthcare Database Management System

-Our team made a healthcare database management system that facilitates the use of a hospital database for patients, administrators, and physicians.
+Our team (Grace Wang, Christina He, Nathan Kim) made a healthcare database management system that facilitates the use of a hospital database for patients, administrators, and physicians.
 The app features a cohesive way for patients to view their medical records, for physicians to manage their availability and appointments, and for administrators to oversee patient and insurance information, to give a few examples.
 The majority of the project was written in Python and the code was taken from Professor Mark Fontenot's boilerplate code, and the app itself was deployed using AppSmith.

 The below two sections of the READMe were taken from the READMe's of Professor Mark Fontenot's boilerplate code provided to us for this application.